 Working Group 1

-WG1 to develop (1) the overall evaluation framework, (2) a One Health index and (3) a protocol for systematic evaluation of One Health, taking into account various disciplinary perspectives and resulting complexity.
+WG1 developed (1) the overall evaluation framework, (2) a One Health index and (3) a protocol for systematic evaluation of One Health, taking into account various disciplinary perspectives and resulting complexity.

 Working Group 2

-WG2 to apply the framework, protocol and index developed to different One Health initiatives (case studies) using primary and secondary datasets.
+WG2 applied the framework, protocol and index developed to different One Health initiatives (case studies) using primary and secondary datasets.

 Working Group 3

-WG3 to conduct a meta-analysis of the available case study to facilitate international comparison and the elaboration of policy recommendations.
+WG3 conducted a meta-analysis of the available case study to facilitate international comparison and the elaboration of policy recommendations.

 Working Group 4

-WG4 is responsible for seeking a dialogue with national governments, NGOs, research organisations, and industry throughout the project to ensure that the evidence produced addresses decision-makers’ needs.
+WG4 was responsible for seeking a dialogue with national governments, NGOs, research organisations, and industry throughout the project to ensure that the evidence produced addresses decision-makers’ needs.